Felixiden1987/Quiz-Game/README.md

 #### Quiz
 - The main part of the page is the quiz.
 It shows a question and 4 possible answers.
 It's up to the user to choose which one they think is the correct answer.
 - Once the user chooses an answer and clicks on it, the background of the answer turns into either green or red.
+- Or in this case (image below), the user has selected the incorrect answer in red, but the correct answer is also displayed in green.

 ![Quiz](https://github.com/Felixiden1987/Quiz-Game/blob/main/assets/images/quizredgreen.png)
 ![Score](https://github.com/Felixiden1987/Quiz-Game/blob/main/assets/images/score.png)
 ## Features left to implement
 - When there is time i would like to make the questions in the quiz to be showing randomly from the array.
-- A scoreboard that increases the score for correct and incorrect answers as the user is playing.
+- A scoreboard that increases the score for correct and incorrect answers while the user is playing.
 - A small picture of the artist for that specific question to give a hint of the song.
+- A audio sample of the question with the missing lyrics from the question muted.
+- When audio sample is done, add a timer for how long the user has to complete the question.
 ## Testing
 - I have tested that the website works in different browsers: Chrome, Safari and Firefox.
 - I can confirm that the site is responsive and looks good on different standard sized devices.